sukalaper/dotfiles/README.md

 ## Introduction

-Before that, allow me to make small talk first.
+Before we begin, may I engage in some small talk first?

-I used GNU/Linux more or less decades ago with [Linux Mint](https://linuxmint.com/), it was great!
-Gives me the impression that it's not too stiff when switching from Windows.
-I started to see some interesting views from some of the [friends here](https://t.me/s/dotfiles_id_channel?before=169).
-I decided to use [i3wm](https://i3wm.org/) on Linux Mint before migrating everything to Arch Linux.
+I used GNU/Linux more or less decades ago with [Linux Mint](https://linuxmint.com/), and it was great!
+It gave me the impression that transitioning from Windows wasn't too difficult.
+I began to explore some interesting perspectives from [friends here](https://t.me/s/dotfiles_id_channel?before=169).
+Eventually, I decided to use [i3wm](https://i3wm.org/) on Linux Mint before migrating everything to Arch Linux.
 Of course, everything seems stiff and heavy at first.
-However, we must open the door to potential experiences better.
-Not always closed and acting conservative but open on possibility.
+However, we should open ourselves to new experiences.
+Instead of always being closed-minded and conservative, let's be open to possibilities.

-Some very good guidelines (my version of course) for learning are.
+Here are some very good guidelines (my version, of course) for learning.

 1. https://bandithijo.dev/blog/i3wm-window-manager-yang-taktis-namun-praktis

 2. https://github.com/addy-dclxvi/i3-starterpack

-i3 is my first wm and I absolutely love it!
+i3 is my first window manager, and I absolutely love it!
 Especially the tabbed and stacking features.
-This can be used immediately when you first install i3wm in full and without the need for any configuration, i promise.
+These features can be used immediately upon installing i3wm in its entirety, without the need for any configuration, I promise.

-Actually, I used the enclosure to boot the SSD with Arch inside.
-Considering that the X270 has M.2 built in, I just wanted to let Windows 11 rest in peace without disturbing it.
-Until finally, problems came and I was forced to use dual boot on it.
+Actually, I utilized an enclosure to boot the SSD with Arch inside.
+Considering that the X270 has a built-in M.2, I simply wanted to let Windows 11 rest in peace without disturbing it.
+However, eventually, problems arose, and I was forced to set up a dual boot system.

-Approximately, this is what my partition looks like now.
+This is roughly what my partition looks like now.
 ```
 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS
 sda 8:0 0 119.2G 0 disk